becored/RM6_Prac/README.md

 \* castle stages are correspondingly numbered from left to right, top to bottom
 \* all stages are always available even after you beat any robot master or castle boss
 \* fun: load the "revisit" color palette by pressing A/B + D-pad for Tomahawk, Yamato, Knight and Centaur stage
-\* beta: mute BGM by pressing B on Mega Man icon (reducing lags, don't use this for individual room speedrun!)

 - Loading a stage gives you the appropriate weapons with the "correct" amount of ammo (for speedrun purpose)
 \* select the category (Any% or 100%) on the title screen